Improved Regret Analysis for Variance-Adaptive Linear Bandits and Horizon-Free Linear Mixture MDPs: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-In this work, we have made significant improvements in the regret upper bounds for linear bandits and linear mixture MDPs by employing a peeling-based regret analysis.
-Our study opens up numerous interesting research directions.
+In this work, we have made significant improvements in the regret upper bounds for linear bandits and linear mixture MDPs by employing a novel peeling-based regret analysis based on the elliptical potential count lemma.
+Our study opens up numerous future research directions.
 First, the optimal regret rates are still not identified for these problems.
-Not only the optimal upper bound but also the exploration of the lower bound concerning variance needs to be explored.
-We believe these open problems are both interesting and important.
+It would be interesting to close the gap between the upper and lower bound.
 Second, our algorithms are not computationally tractable.
-Thus, it is worth investigating computationally tractable algorithms even at the price of increasing the regret rate.
-Finally, performing linear regression while adapting to the noise level without knowing it ahead of time is closely related to our confidence set.
-Identifying novel estimators for it and proving their convergence properties are interesting statistical problems on their own.
+We believe computationally tractable algorithms, even at the price of increased regret, may lead to practical algorithms.
+Finally, characterizing variance-dependent uncertainty in the linear regression setting without prior knowledge of variances is an interesting statistical problem on its own.
+Identifying novel estimators for it and proving their optimal coverage would be interesting.